Eligibility

 In order to be eligible for certain types of aid, you must meet enrollment requirements:

-The student is enrolled and attending as of the census date of the semester, and
+The student is enrolled and the professor has verified their attendance, and

 The class is required for the student's degree or certificate program, and